 Website International Organization for Migration

-Type of Appointment: Special Short Term ,6 months with possibility of extension
+Type of Appointment: Ungraded, 6 months with possibility of extension

 Core Functions / Responsibilities:

-14. Undertake duty travel to project locations as needed.
+15. Undertake duty travel relating to project/programme activities, as required.

 - High school degree/ certificates with at least five years of relevant working experience.

 - Experience in working with International Organization, Government and Diplomatic authorities is an asset.